karenying/blog.karenying.com/content/posts/2020-10-24--$-touch-update-md.md

 ### About me

 To new readers, 👋🏼&nbsp; hi I'm Karen.
 I'm currently a senior at Princeton University.
 I switched majors into Computer Science only about a year ago and since then it's just been a deep dive into the world of web dev!
+You can view my portfolio [here](https://karenying.com/projects).

 I enjoy frontend work, with a strong interest in product/design.
 Blogging has been a fun outlet to explore those areas, while also helping me better articulate my thoughts/writing.

 **Some (non-tech) things I've gone viral for**: